jackpal/jackpal.github.io/_posts/2008-03-26-One_year_at_Google!.md

 ---
 date: 2008-03-26 15:10
 tags: trip report, year in review
+title: One year at Google!
 ---

-# One year at Google!

 Happy Anniversary to me!
 Google's automated HR script just emailed me its congratulations.